Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 -   The website was tested on Google Chrome, Microsoft Edge .
 -   The website was tested with a android phone, a desktop, a laptop and an ipad.
 The pages were tested vigorously to make sure that all the links were working and that
--   The pages were tested vigorously to make sure that all the links were working and that external links were openend in new tabs.
+-   The pages were tested vigorously to make sure that all the links were working and that external links were opened in new tabs.

 ### Known Bugs